-Table 1 lists the lead agencies for each pilot project operated under the auspices of HWPP #173, the concept tested, the date on which the project began enrolling patients, and the total number of patients enrolled from the time each project began through March 31, 2019.
-The longest-running projects, Alameda's Post-Discharge - Short-Term Follow-Up project and Ventura's Directly Observed Therapy for Tuberculosis project, began enrolling patients in June 2015.
-The newest project included in this report, San Francisco's Frequent EMS User project, began enrolling patients in September 2018.
+Table 1 lists the lead agency for each pilot project operated under the auspices of HWPP #173, the concept tested, the date on which the project began enrolling patients, and the total number of patients enrolled from the time each project began through March 31, 2020.
+The longest-running projects began enrolling patients in June 2015.
+Three Alternate Destination - Urgent Care and two Post-discharge projects have closed for various reasons and one Post-discharge project suspended operations in September 2019.
 San Diego's project suspended operations in December 2017 due to lack of funding but was relaunched in June 2019.
-The City of Los Angeles launched two new projects in June 2019 - an Alternate Destination - Mental Health project and an Alternate Destination - Sobering Center project - that will be discussed in subsequent updates to this report.
-Five projects have closed for various reasons.

-Collectively, the projects enrolled 6,150 people from June 2015 through March 2019.
-The number of people enrolled per project ranged from a low of two for the City of Carlsbad's Alternate Destination - Urgent Care project to a high of 1,627 for San Francisco's Alternate Destination - Sobering Center project.
-Projects testing the Alternate Destination - Mental Health concept enrolled the largest number of patients (2,045 patients).
-The Alternate Destination - Urgent Care projects and the Directly Observed Therapy for Tuberculosis projects enrolled the smallest numbers of patients (48 and 49 patients, respectively).
+Collectively, the projects enrolled 9,482 people from June 2015 through March 2020.
+The number of people enrolled per project ranged from a low of two for the City of Carlsbad's Alternate Destination -

+Urgent Care project to a high of 3,404 for Fresno's Alternate Destination - Mental Health project.
+Projects testing the Alternate Destination - Mental Health concept enrolled the largest number of patients (4,017 patients).
+The Alternate Destination - Urgent Care projects enrolled the smallest numbers of patients (48 patients).